bevyengine/bevy-website/content/learn/book/welcome/app/_index.md

 fn main() {
     App::build()
-        // Plugins are AppBuilder code that was written elsewhere,
+        // Plugins are App code that was written elsewhere,
         // imported as a single unit for organization and clarity .add_plugins(DefaultPlugins)
         // Resources are global singleton data stored in the `World`